juancarlospaco/plz/README.md

 I dunno.
 (Not supported)

-- This works with SSL ?.

-Yes.

-- This is a drop-in replacement of PIPEnv ?.
+- This is a drop-in replacement of X ?.

 No.